AomiRaku/Screen-Off-Lock/README.en.md

   The Run key itself belongs to Windows and is never created or removed, and other entries in it are untouched.
 - Launching the exe twice shows "Already running." and exits.

-## Usage

-Just run `dist\ScreenOffLock.exe`.
-No installation, no administrator rights.

-For autostart, right-click the tray icon and tick **Run at startup** — no shortcut in the Startup folder required.

-To remove completely: untick **Run at startup** → exit → delete the exe → delete `HKCU\Software\ScreenOffLock`.

 ## Building from source